The fitness-related benefits of sports massage

 Brad Walker discusses the benefits of sports massage

 Massage is one of my all-time favourite injury rehabilitation techniques.
-I'd even go as far as saying; it's the most effective form of injury rehabilitation therapy for speeding the healing process and preventing re-injury.
+I would even go as far as saying; it is the most effective form of injury rehabilitation therapy for speeding the healing process and preventing re-injury.
 Without it, the injured athlete very rarely recovers fully.